-Have a fishing safety plan that includes the right life vest, marine first aid kit, marine radio or cell phone for communication, and letting someone know where you will be fishing.
-As great and fun as fishing can be, not having a plan for the unexpected could turn an exciting outing into one you will want to forget.
-Here are some great reminders:
+Have a fishing safety plan includes a number of things, including: life vests, marine first aid kit, marine radio or cell phone for communication, letting someone know where you will be fishing, a floating throw cushion for your boat and a lengthy rope.
+Fishing is great fun and rewarding, not having a plan for the unexpected could turn an exciting outing into one you will want to forget.
+Here are great reminders:

 A good fishing safety plan includes remembering that you will either be in a boat on the water or certainly near the water and may end up wet.
 Every year you read about a anglers who drown, therefore water safety is first on the list.
 Even if you are a good swimmer, you should exercise caution around water.
 The water could be cold, your clothes will be heavier than expected when wet, you might even hit your head if you fall in.
 Important reminders: Go fishing with a friend, tell family or friends where you are going to fish, wear a life vest, and when on a boat always have a throw cushion for emergencies.
 Even the most experienced anglers could slip, fall and hit their head.
 A fall into the water without a life vest is dangerous.
 Fishing with a friend can help you get out of the water.
 The first vest below is a newer version, light weight, and automatic.
 The second vest is a more traditional vest, both work nicely.